 - Place the TT in the plastic stand provided when not being used so that liquids can drain out.
 Do not place it on its side.

-Routine cleaning of the Tissue-Tearor is important.
+Cleaning of the Tissue-Tearor is important.
 Many biological materials and extraction media are surprisingly corrosive, even if the probe is stainless steel.
 If the biomaterial gets into the upper part of the probe and into the motor, the lower motor bearing will be destroyed.
-Between repetitive samples, the unit can be superficially cleaned by briefly operating the unit in a vessel containing water or detergent.
+Between repetitive samples, the unit can be superficially cleaned by briefly operating the TT in a vessel containing water or detergent.
 At the end of the day, unscrew the stainless steel stator (the outer part).
 This exposes the rotor for thorough cleaning.
 [CAUTION, never turn on the Tissue-Tearor with the stator removed - it will bend the rotor].
 Wash in detergent, dry the parts and reassemble the stator.
 If necessary, both the entire probe (both stator and rotor) can be removed from the motor unit and autoclaved.

 The inert, fluorocarbon sleeve-bearing on the rotor shaft should be replaced from time to time.
 This is usually indicated by an observed increase in vibration and a noisy, buzzing sound during operation.
 Spare bearings have been included with the Tissue-Tearor along with the special wrench.